Aimee Semple McPherson: War years

-In the 1930s McPherson and the Foursquare Church explored pacifism, a component of Pentecostalism.
-McPherson also considered Gandhi's views on pacifism, and Clinton Howard, chairman of the World Peace Commission, was invited to speak at the Temple.
-In 1932, she promoted disarmament.
-Foursquare leaders, alarmed at rapid changes in military technology, drew up an amendment inclusive of varied opinions on military service.
-Two views were held acceptable: the idea that one could bear arms in a righteous cause and the view that killing others, even in military service, would endanger their souls.
+In the 1930s, McPherson and the Foursquare Church espoused pacifism, a component of Pentecostalism.
+McPherson also espoused Gandhi's views on pacifism, and Clinton Howard, chairman of the World Peace Commission, was invited to speak at the Temple.
+In 1932, she advocated disarmament.
+Foursquare leaders, alarmed by rapid changes in military technology, drew up an amendment which was inclusive of varied opinions on military service.
+Two views were considered acceptable: the belief that people could bear arms in defense of a righteous cause and the belief that killing others, even during military service, would endanger people's souls.
 McPherson monitored international events leading up to the Second World War, believing that the apocalypse and the Second Coming of Christ were at hand.